 In New Zealand (where there are more sheep than people), as well as certain parts of the Middle East and the Mediterranean, lamb is the top choice when it comes to meat.
-In steak-loving America, however, that is not the case.
+In the steak-loving United States, however, that is not the case.
 Which is too bad, considering lamb is flavorful, versatile, and good for you.
 New Zealand is the main producer of lamb in the world while Americans eat only about 1 pound per year.

-When it comes to lamb, many believe that it should be considered a local meat—sheep are hearty creatures who fair well in a wide range of climates and topographies, so there’s no reason to buy lamb that has come from a distance.
+When it comes to lamb, many believe that it should be locally sourced—sheep are hearty creatures who fare well in a wide range of climates and topographies, so there’s no reason to buy lamb that has come from a distance.
 For those who are conscious of where their food comes from and how it is raised, lamb is often a safe choice.
 So, if you live in America, why would you choose to purchase New Zealand lamb?
 There are a few differences between American and New Zealand lamb that may influence your decision.

 American lamb tends to come from the largest sheep in the flock.
-The best lamb is raised in the Midwest as well as Colorado.
-They are almost always grass-fed, but some American lamb is grain finished, meaning that it's fed grain at the end of its life to fatten it up before slaughter.
+The highest quality lamb is raised in the Midwest as well as Colorado.
+They are almost always grass-fed, but some American lamb is grain-finished, meaning that it's fed grain at the end of its life to fatten it up before slaughter.
 This practice leads to a mellow flavor and lots of marbling (a characteristic that Americans prize in their beef as well).
 American lamb tends to be quite dark red and, because of the marbling, quite tender.
-The lamb specifically marked "grass-fed" or "grass finished" will likely be leaner and have a stronger lamb flavor.
+The lamb specifically marked "grass-fed" or "grass-finished" will likely be leaner and have a stronger lamb flavor.